Ferenc Szálasi: Trial and execution

 The Arrow Cross Party's cabinet, which had fled Hungary, was dissolved on 7 May 1945, a day before Germany's surrender.
 Szálasi was captured by American troops in Mattsee on 6 May and returned to Hungary on 3 October.
 He was tried by the People's Tribunal in Budapest in open sessions begun in February 1946, and sentenced to death for war crimes and high treason.
+Of all the Hungarian leaders brought to trial for war crimes, Szálasi was the one who made the very worst impression while he was on the stand.
+The Hungarian historian Peter Kenez wrote that Szálasi "was so out of touch with reality that he could fairly be described as mad".
+In his defense, Szálasi made bizarre and strange statements that made sense only to himself and insisted on being addressed as "the Nemzetvezetô" (the Hungarian equivalent to the German der Führer).
+On the stand, Szálasi cut a figure that was both pathetically deluded and repulsively vicious as he made rambling, incoherent speeches about the secret Masonic coded messages supposedly contained in the speeches of world leaders while at the same time insisting that all of the atrocities committed by the Arrow Cross regime were justified.
+To the extent that Szálasi had a coherent defense that was expressed in his rambling speeches, it was that he was an idealist on a mission from God to save Hungary from the Jews by creating a synthesis of socialism and nationalism that would be a third way between communism and capitalism and that because everything he did was motivated by a love of Jesus Christ that this justified shooting down Jewish women and children in cold blood.

 Szálasi was hanged on 12 March 1946 in Budapest, along with two of his former ministers, Gábor Vajna and Károly Beregfy, and the party ideologist József Gera.
 The hanging was conducted in the Austrian pole method.
 A large post had a rope attached to a hook at the top.
 Szálasi was marched up steps, placed with his back to the post, his legs and arms were tied, the noose placed around his neck, the rope tightened, and the steps were removed.
 With the post only leaving a couple feet between Szálasi and the ground it is likely that he died slowly due to strangulation rather than being instantaneously rendered unconscious and dying shortly after as would happen when utilizing the standard drop.
 This would also explain why his arms and legs were bound as to prevent struggle during the process.
 Before being executed, Szálasi received the last sacraments by a Catholic priest.